Usage

 hi there

-Dahlia provides two utility functions, clean
+Dahlia provides three utility functions:

-from dahlia import Dahlia, clean, clean_ansi
+from dahlia import Dahlia, clean, clean_ansi, escape

 dahlia = Dahlia()